AJVR Original Research

 • Body of manuscript—reported with the following sections:

-• Introduction: Provides a rationale for the study and a clear statement of the purpose of the study, and a hypothesis or hypotheses.
-Focuses on identifying the specific problem and knowledge gap the study is meant to address; often 2 or 3 paragraphs are sufficient.
+• Introduction: Provide a rationale for the study and a clear statement of the purpose of the study, and a hypothesis or hypotheses.
+Focus on identifying the specific problem and knowledge gap the study is meant to address; often 2 or 3 paragraphs are sufficient.
 Please place this specific study in context rather than providing an extensive review of the disease or condition.

-• Methods: Describes the study design in sufficient detail to allow others to reproduce the study.
-Identifies products such as software programs, equipment, and drugs by their nonproprietary names or generic descriptions.
-If a specific product, equipment, or drug was essential to the outcome of the study, identifies the proprietary name and manufacturer or supplier name (without their location) in parentheses immediately after the first use of the nonproprietary name.
+• Methods: Describe the study design in sufficient detail to allow others to reproduce the study.
+Identify products such as software programs, equipment, and drugs by their nonproprietary names or generic descriptions.
+If a specific product, equipment, or drug was essential to the outcome of the study, identify the proprietary name and manufacturer or supplier name (without their location) in parentheses immediately after the first use of the nonproprietary name.
 Avoids providing proprietary names for products commonly used and for which any manufacturer's product would be suitable.
-Includes a subsection detailing the statistical methods (title: “Statistical analysis”) used to summarize data, evaluate data distributions, and test hypotheses.

-• Discussion: Focuses on the main findings in the manuscript and acknowledges the strengths and limitations of the study; often 4 to 5 paragraphs are sufficient.
-Avoids providing an extensive review of all that is known on the subject.
+• Discussion: Focus on the main findings in the manuscript and acknowledge the strengths and limitations of the study; often 4 to 5 paragraphs are sufficient.
+All findings discussed must have been reported first in the results section.
+Avoid providing an extensive review of all that is known on the subject.

 • Acknowledgments, Disclosures, and Funding